Maczilla/Maczilla.github.io/README.md

 Extra info:

-Under music sign into your youtube account to get your playlists visible.
+How setup youtube account to get all your playlists visible: https://www.linuxbabe.com/raspberry-pi/kodi-youtube Under music sign into your youtube account to get your playlists visible.

 Activate your Real-debrid account to get 4k HDR and Dolby Atoms.